mjhough/sinatra-monopoly-bank/README.md

 3. Run `shotgun`
 4. Visit `localhost:9393` and play the game!

+It may be easier to set the app up on Heroku and play it with friends and family.
+Check out this guide for instructions https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction

 ## Development Notes
 If you come across an error or think this can be improved please submit a pull request or let me know via email: matt@hough.tv